 As you slowly figure out which apps are best for you, you’ll be able to develop a personal suite of software and services that help you thrive.

-Here’s a tip: Don’t buy a year-long subscription if you’re not yet sure you’re happy with the app.
+Here’s a tip: Don’t buy a year-long subscription to one of these work-from-home apps if you’re not yet sure you’re happy with them.

 Want to become even more productive as you work from home?
 Check out some of these useful guides: